Home > Camino Frances Guide > Camino Frances Stages > Stage 1: St Jean Pied de Port to Roncesvalles

 • The Cross of Thibault (15.1 km)

 This option allows you to stay a second night in St. Jean, leaving some of your belongings behind and carrying only what you need.
-The best part?
-You get to decide how far you want to walk on Day One.
+This is a popular option, so do book your bed and your seat in advance!

 The view looking back towards St Jean Pied de Port along the Camino Frances in the Pyrenees

-Take Two Days to reach Roncesvalles : Stop at Orisson or Borda
+Take Two Days to Walk To Roncesvalles : Stop at Orisson or Borda

 The second option is to split the stage over two days and spend the night in the mountains.
 This is my preferred choice.
 Not only does it make the climb easier, but if you’re lucky, you’ll witness both sunset and sunrise over the Pyrenees.
 Plus, you’ll share dinner and conversation with fellow pilgrims in one of the two mountain hostels along the route.

-Do as I do and take your time walking, have a leisurely breakfast in St Jean and enjoy the walk to Orisson.
-Stop for lunch and drinks in the company of Pilgrims.
+Be like me and take your time.
+Have a leisurely breakfast in St Jean and enjoy the walk to Orisson.
+Stop here for lunch and drinks in the company of pilgrims before walking on to Borda.
 Borda doesn’t open early so make the most of your time at Orisson, soaking up the views, before moving on.

 Top Tip : Both of these options book very quickly.
 Do not assume that you can find a bed when you arrive.
 If you would like to spend the night in the mountains then book before leaving home!